duckfist/MM2Random/readme.txt

 - Colors: Stage backgrounds, Robot Master colors, Mega Man's weapon colors, and a few Wily bosses have randomly assigned colors.

-- BGM: The background music for all stages have been shuffled.
+- BGM: The background music for all stages are shuffled, and include several tracks from Mega Man 2 romhacks.

 - Random Text:
   > The story in the intro cutscene will be different.